maxgrenderjones/streamutils/README.md

 Dependencies and installation
 -----------------------------

 `streamutils` supports python >=2.7 and >=3 by using the [six] library (its only mandatory dependency).
 Otherwise, it's implemented in pure python and doesn't require any external packages.
-Once it's been submitted, you'll be able to install streamutils from [pypi] by running:
+Once it's been submitted, if you've already got the dependencies installed, you'll be able to install streamutils from [pypi] by running:

     pip install streamutils

+If you want pip to install the mandatory dependencies (i.e. [ix]) for you, then run:

+    pip install streamutils[deps]

-If you want to use streamutils with [sh] or [pbs] ([sh] succeeded [pbs] which is unmaintained but [sh] doesn't support Windows) and want `pip`to install them for you (note that they just provide syntactic sugar, not any new functionality):
+And if you want to use streamutils with [sh] or [pbs] ([sh] succeeded [pbs] which is unmaintained but [sh] doesn't support Windows) and want `pip` to install them for you (note that they just provide syntactic sugar, not any new functionality):

     pip install streamutils[sh]